tektoncd/resolution/README.md

 ### Requirements

-- A cluster running this [in-progress pull request of Tekton Pipelines](https://github.com/tektoncd/pipeline/pull/4596) with the `alpha` feature gate enabled.
+- A cluster running the [Tekton Pipelines from its main branch](https://github.com/tektoncd/pipeline) with the `alpha` feature gate enabled.
 - `ko` installed.